astramieri/oracle-forms/docs/windows_and_canvases.md

 primary key values, to scroll out of view.
 By placing important items on a content canvas, and then placing the items that can be scrolled out of sight on a stacked canvas, the stacked canvas becomes the scrolling region, rather than the window itself.

-Typical Usage of a Stacked Canvas
+Typical Usage of a Stacked Canvas:
 - Scrolling views
 - Creating an overlay effect within a single window
 - Displaying headers with constant information